alanlosenge/Phase-1-code-challenge/README.md

 Enter the necessary input values in the respective fields.
 Click on the relevant calculation button to get the results.
 Credits
-This project was developed by Muturi-Job as part of a learning exercise.
+This project was developed by Losenge-Allan as part of a learning exercise.

 License
 This project is licensed under the MIT License - see the LICENSE file for details..